fuzzyfeltbear/ScriptWordCounter/README.md

 # Download and usage instructions

-- Click [here](https://github.com/fuzzyfeltbear/ScriptWordCounter/releases/latest/download/ScriptWordCounter.zip) to download the latest version
+- Click [here](https://github.com/fuzzyfeltbear/ScriptWordCounter/releases/latest/download/ScriptWordCounter.msi) to download the latest version
-- Extract the zip folder somewhere on your computer
+- Double-click the downloaded file.
+- Click "Yes" to install
-- Run ScriptWordCounter.exe from that folder
+- Run "Script Word Counter" from the start menu
-- When Microsoft SmartScreen warns you, click "More info", then "Run anyway"
+- If Microsoft SmartScreen warns you, click "More info", then "Run anyway".
+I promise it's safe, but a "certificate" to hide this warning would cost me £200 per year.`
-- Paste your script into the text box
+- Paste your script into the text box, the word count will automatically update at the bottom of the window.